-Join Gordon Luckett for an in-depth discussion in this video Backup and restore Vault, part of Learn Vault: The Basics.
+Join Gordon Luckett for an in-depth discussion in this video Backup and restore Vault, part of Learning Autodesk Vault.

 - [Voiceover] The Backup tool in Vault server…is used both to restore files…and for upgrading moving server hardware.…The backups not only roll up all the files…that have been moved to Vault,…but also the information about the files…and the permissions.…Let's back up our Vault now, so under Tools,…in the Autodesk Data Management Server Console,…just click Backup.…All it needs is a Backup Path,…so let's put it on the Desktop…in, maybe, a folder called vault backups…and I'll click OK,…and all we have to do is hit OK,…and it will backup all the Vaults,…all the permissions, and all the files,…so the entire Vault server will be backed up.…